Individual Stocks Are Still Lucrative - Cramer's Mad Money (7/19/17)

 Chesapeake Energy (NYSE:CHK): Unless there is an extremely cold winter, natural gas is going down.
 Cramer advised staying away.

-Chipotle (NYSE:CMG): People will start questioning it again although 18 months were over after the last health scare.
+Chipotle (NYSE:CMG): People will start questioning it again although 18 months have passed since the last health scare.
 It will go down.

 Hormel Foods (NYSE:HRL): Stay away as it's not the right time to be in this sector which is defensive.